Your audience,

 The brief.

-This week the system became more confident about who you're for.
-The bedroom-indie cluster in the UK began moving the way the NA cluster moved six weeks ago — same listening habits, same save patterns.
-We started colonizing it.
+This week the system got clearer on who you're for.
+Your bedroom-indie listeners in the UK started behaving like your US fans did six weeks ago — same listening habits, same saves.
+So we leaned in.

-Cluster T-04 (sad-girl pop · UK · 18–26) is expanding 11.4%/week.
-The system spawned three probe variants on Tuesday — by Thursday one had reached scaling threshold at $0.31/follow.
-This audience wants what your NA audience wants: nighttime visuals, slow intros, captions that feel rather than instruct.
+Your UK fans (sad-girl pop · 18–26) are growing 11.4% a week.
+We tested three new ads on Tuesday — by Thursday one was reaching them at 31¢ a click.
+They want what your US fans want: nighttime visuals, slow intros, captions that feel rather than instruct.

 Illustrative weekly brief · numbers shown are example projections, not guaranteed outcomes